Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-\sect{First- and third-order optical responses} The linear optical conductivity of a band insulator in the first-order response to an electric field of frequency $\om$ reads~\cite{Ahn2021}, \beq{} \sigma_{xx} (\om) = \frac{e^{2}}{2\hbar^2} \int_\text{BZ} \frac{\dd k}{2\pi} \sum_{n,m}~f_{nm} E_{mn} \text{Tr}~{\textbf{g}}^{m}_{xx} \delta(\om - E_{mn}/\hbar), \eeq where $f_{nm} = f_n - f_m$ are the thermal Fermi-Dirac occupation factors and $E_{mn}$ is the difference in energy between valence and conduction bands $n$ and $m$, respectively.
-For crystals possessing the same band structure, the distinct first order optical conductivity is purely determined by the multiband quantum metric.
+\sect{First- and third-order optical responses} The linear optical conductivity of a band insulator in the first-order response to an electric field of frequency $\om$ reads as~\cite{Ahn2021}, \beq{} \sigma_{xx} (\om) = \frac{e^{2}}{2\hbar^2} \int_\text{BZ} \frac{\dd k}{2\pi} \sum_{n,m}~f_{nm} E_{mn} \text{Tr}~{\textbf{g}}^{(m)}_{xx} \delta(\om - E_{mn}/\hbar), \eeq where $f_{nm} = f_{nk} - f_{mk}$ are the thermal Fermi-Dirac occupation factors, momentum $k$ runs over the first Brillouin zone (BZ), and $E_{mn}$ is the difference in energy between valence and conduction bands $n$ and $m$, respectively.
+For crystals possessing the same band structure, the distinct first-order optical conductivity is purely determined by the multiband quantum metric.
 This allows one to uniquely distinguish band topologies by inducing the corresponding band geometries.
-Importantly, changes in band topology, as realized through external parameters such as lattice strain, as shown in Fig.~\ref{Fig1}(a,b), result in changes in the optical response.
-As we shall discuss in the representative case of $\pi$-conjugate chains and related one-dimensional crystals, lattice strain can be leveraged to engineer the opacity and optical non-linearities, as illustrated in Fig.~\ref{Fig1}(c).
+Importantly, changes in band topology, as realized through external parameters such as lattice strain, as shown in Figs.~\ref{Fig1}(a) and~\ref{Fig1}(b), result in changes in the optical response.
+As we shall discuss in the representative case of $\pi$-conjugated chains and related one-dimensional crystals, lattice strain can be leveraged to engineer the opacity and optical nonlinearities, as illustrated in Fig.~\ref{Fig1}(c).